edgeworx/docs/content/en/docs/apps/demo-apps/heart-rate.md

 ---
 ![Heart Rate Demo App](/images/15done.png)

-The Heart Rate app provided on the Darcy Cloud platform simulates a wearable device transmitting a person's heartbeat at the Edge.
-The Wearable sends heart rate data over bluetooth to a data collector microservice located on the primary Node.
+The Heart Rate app provided on the [Darcy Cloud](../../more/terminology.md#darcy-cloud) platform simulates a wearable device transmitting a person's heartbeat at the Edge.
+The Wearable sends heart rate data over bluetooth to a data collector microservice located on the primary [node](../../more/terminology.md#node).
 The Data collector microservice then communicates with another microservice running a web server on the secondary Node to display the heart rate data on a graph.